Barbara Frietchie

+The realistic acting in Barbara Frietchie was praised by critics, particularly on the part of Julia Marlowe, for whom the play was written.
+The play received a remarkable 11 curtain calls.

 Barbara Stanwyck took her film name from the name of the play, and a British actress named Joan Stanwyck who starred in one of the play's productions, perhaps in London.

-An illustrated version of the poem is contained in James Thurber's Fables for Our Time and Famous Poems Illustrated.
+An illustrated version of the poem is contained in James Thurber's 1940 book Fables for Our Time and Famous Poems Illustrated.

 The play met with mixed reviews in 1899 because of the romance he added to the tale, but it would be successfully revived a number of times.
 Fritchie, a central figure in the history of Frederick, Maryland, has a stop in the town's walking tour at her home.
 When Winston Churchill passed through Frederick in 1943, he stopped at the house and recited the poem from memory.
-At 90 years of age she waved the Union flag out of her window despite opposition from Stonewall Jackson's troops, who were passing through Frederick.
+At 90 years of age she waved the Union Flag out of her window despite opposition from Thomas J. "Stonewall" Jackson's troops, who were passing through Frederick.
 This event is the subject of the 1864 poem: